acm-ndsu/Byte-le-2025/docs/_build/html/_sources/stats.rst

 .. role:: gold

-Every character has a unique set of stats, including health, attack, defense, and speed.
+Every character has a unique set of Stats, including health, attack, defense, and speed.

 Health
 ======